Harshitn1995/Jarvis/docs/README/users.md

 In marketing lingo, a channel would typically refer to any channels of communication like _push messaging, in-app messaging, SMS, web pop-ups, web surveys, web push, email_ and so on.

-Similarly, even your WebEngage dashboard refers to these as channels.
+Similarly, even your Jarvis dashboard refers to these as channels.

 Hence, under this section, you will see a breakdown of all channels of engagement listed in your dashboard against several parameters, such as: